Consensys/EthOn/EthOn_glossary.md

 ## L
 ### LightNode
 A light node is a participant in an Ethereum Network that does not completely do any of the following: store the complete Blockchain, store the complete world state, engage in mining.
+### LogEntry
+A Log Entry is a tuple of a logger's address (i.e. the Account with that address), a series of 32-bytes Log Topics and some number of bytes of data.
+### LogTopic
+A 32-bytes long topic of a LogEntry.
+The LogTopics of a LogEntry have an order given by a topicIndex value.
+### loggedBy
+Relates a Log Entry to its logger's Account.
 ## M
 ### MessageConcept
 Groups EthOn concepts related to Messages.
+### MessageDataProperty
+Groups all EthOn Message Data Properties.
+### MessageObjectProperty
+Groups all EthOn State Object Properties.
 ### ModifiedMerklePatriciaTree
 Merkle Patricia trees provide a cryptographically authenticated data structure that can be used to store all (key, value) bindings, although for the scope of this paper we are restricting keys and values to strings (to remove this restriction, just use any serialization format for other data types).
 They are fully deterministic, meaning that a Patricia tree with the same (key,value) bindings is guaranteed to be exactly the same down to the last byte and therefore have the same root hash, provide the holy grail of O(log(n)) efficiency for inserts, lookups and deletes, and are much easier to understand and code than more complex comparison-based alternatives like red-black trees.
 ### Msg